sagarrana77/Milijuli-donation-/database.md

 ## 5. `communityChat` Collection

-Stores real-time messages for the global community chat.
+Stores real-time messages for the global community chat, accessible to all registered users.

 **Path:** `/communityChat/{messageId}`